carpentries-incubator/workflows-nextflow/episodes/04-processes-part1.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- "A Nextflow process is an independent step in a workflow"
+- A Nextflow process is an independent step in a workflow.
-- "Processes contain up to five definition blocks including: directives, inputs, outputs, when clause and finally a script block."
+- Processes contain up to five definition blocks including: directives, inputs, outputs, when clause and finally a script block.
-- "The script block contains the commands you would like to run."
+- The script block contains the commands you would like to run.
-- "A process should have a script but the other four blocks are optional"
+- A process should have a script but the other four blocks are optional.
-- "Inputs are defined in the input block with a type qualifier and a name."
+- Inputs are defined in the input block with a type qualifier and a name.

 ::::::::::::::::::::::::::::::::::::::::::::::::::